Keiichiro-Harry/Quantum-Image-Recognition/README.md

 # Quantum-Image-Recognition
-Toward the establishment of new image recognition method based on quantum computer
+Toward the establishment of new image recognition machine learning method based on quantum computer